-In her six years of higher education instruction, Shannon has taught a variety of foundational communication courses including Public Speaking, Media Literacy, and Principles of Journalism.
+In her seven years of higher education instruction, Shannon has taught a variety of foundational communication courses including Public Speaking, Media Literacy, Principles of Journalism, Group Communication, Social Media Analysis, and Media Writing.
 During her time teaching at CU, she was awarded the 2016-2017 Graduate Student Teaching Excellence Award in the Communication Department.
 She also served as a teaching assistant for the Department of Women and Gender Studies.

 Shannon earned her M.A. in American Studies from the University at Buffalo in 2011, and her B.A. in Journalism with a concentration in History from Buffalo State College in 2009.
 She has also worked as a journalist and blogger, and has a passion for promoting media literacy.

 PhD, Media Studies, University of Colorado at Boulder

 - Graduate certificates completed in Comparative Ethnic Studies and Women & Gender Studies